What Are The Most Common Injuries From a Car Accident In Virginia?

 Virginia takes driver, passenger, and pedestrian safety very seriously.
 The state imposes seat belt and car seat laws.
 It also sets heavy penalties for driving while under the influence of alcohol or while texting on a cell phone.

 Virginia Requires Drivers to Report Car Accidents That Cause Injuries

 VA § 46.2-894 requires anyone involved in a car accident causing injury, death, or property damages to report their accident to the police.
 All drivers involved in a crash must provide the following information:

 - Vehicle Registration Number

-If the driver suffers injuries too severe to allow for the immediate reporting of this information, they must do so as soon as possible following any necessary medical treatments.
+Severe injuries could prevent an accident victim from promptly reporting this information.
+However, they must do so as soon as possible following necessary medical treatments.
 Failure to comply with these requirements can result in a misdemeanor or felony criminal charge.

-Talk to a Car Accident Attorney in Virginia Today
+You Could Work with a Car Accident Attorney in Virginia to Secure Compensation

-Your attorney will help you understand the full scope of your recoverable expenses for the injuries you suffered.
-Speak with an attorney like Jim Parrish, who also has experience representing insurance companies.
-This experience helps him protect you from those same insurance companies now.
-Call the Parrish Law Firm, PLLC at (571) 229-1800 to speak to an attorney near you.
+Your attorney can help you understand the full scope of your recoverable expenses for the injuries you suffered.
+Jim Parrish has experience representing insurance companies.
+He now uses this experience to serve accident victims.
+Call the Parrish Law Firm, PLLC at (571) 229-1800 for a free consultation.